vectordotdev/vector/rfcs/_YYYY-MM-DD-issue#-title.md

 One paragraph description of the change.

+## Scope

+- What will this RFC cover, and what will it not cover?
+- Link to any previous RFCs for additional context.

 ## Motivation

-Context that helps readers understand the motivation behind this change.
+- What is the problem?
+- What pain motivated this change?
+- Do not cover benefits of your change, that should be covered in the "Rationale" section.

-## Guide-level Proposal
+## Internal Proposal

-Describe your proposal in the form of a guide, as if it were being presented to a Vector user.
+- Describe your change as if you were presenting it to the Vector team.

-1. Be succint and to the point!
-2. Use code examples instead of long conceptual explanations!
-3. Run your guide through grammarly or a similar tool.
+- Use lists, examples, and code blocks for efficient reading.
+- Be specific!

 ## Doc-level Proposal

-If this feature requires documentation or reference changes please include those here.
-Please create sections for each new page within our docs.
+- Optional.
+Only do this if your change is public facing.
+- Demonstrate how your change will look in the form of Vector's public docs.

+## Rationale

+- Why is this change worth it?
+- What is the impact of not doing this?
+- How does this position us for success in the future?

 ## Prior Art

-List prior art, the good and bad.
-Why can't we simply use them?
+- List prior art, the good and bad.

-## Sales Pitch

-Sell this change.

-* Why is this design the best in the space of possible designs?
-* How will this change make Vector superior?
-* What other designs have been considered and what is the rationale for not choosing them?
-* What is the impact of not doing this?
+- Why can't we simply use or copy them?

 ## Drawbacks

-Why should we not do this?
+- Why should we not do this?
+- What kind on ongoing burden does this place on the team?

-## Rationale & Alternatives
+## Alternatives

-* Why is this design the best in the space of possible designs?
-* What other designs have been considered and what is the rationale for not choosing them?
+- What other approaches have been considered and why did you not choose them?
-* What is the impact of not doing this?
+- How about not doing this at all?

 ## Outstanding Questions

-List any outstanding questions that we can discuss and resolve.
+- List any remaining questions that you have.
+- These must be resolved before the RFC can be merged.

 ## Plan Of Attack

 Incremental steps that execute this change.
 Generally this is in the form of:

-* [ ] Submit a PR with spike-level code _roughly_ demonstrating the change.
+- [ ] Submit a PR with spike-level code _roughly_ demonstrating the change.
-* [ ] Incremental change #1
+- [ ] Incremental change #1
-* [ ] Incremental change #2
+- [ ] Incremental change #2
-* [ ] ...
+- [ ] ...

 Note: This can be filled out during the review process.